-Do I need to have a solar PV system installed to access the solar hot water rebate?
+Do I need to have a solar PV system installed to access the hot water rebate?

-No, you can install any system on the Solar Hot Water Approved Products List.
+No, you can install any system on the Solar Victoria Hot Water Products List.

 This means that households that have no available or suitable roof space to install PV or solar hot water, such as apartments and townhouses will still be able to access the rebate to install a heat pump hot water system.